Skip to main content

 GLIBC_2.17

-Technical information about building and development
+Technical notes on builds and development

 • Profile.release:

-lto = "fat" # Enable Link Time Optimization
+lto = "fat"

 opt-level = "z"